 The best ratio for Chinese steamed egg is 2 parts water (or stock) and 1 part egg, by weight.
 If you prefer a firmer egg custard, reduce the water or stock to 1.5 part and 1 part egg.

 If you’ve made this recipe or any recipes from our blog, please tag us on Instagram using #twoplaidaprons!
 You can also tag us in your Instagram stories using @two_plaid_aprons.
 We would love to see your creations!
 It absolutely makes our day! 🥰

-- Carefully place the bowl of egg mixture into the steamer and reduce the heat to low.
-The water should be just slightly percolating.
-Let the egg steam for 14-16 minutes, or until the steamed egg is set and jiggly.*A fool-proof way to check if the steamed egg is cooked is to insert a spoon the middle of the egg.
+- Cover the bowl with cling wrap and carefully place the bowl into the steamer.
+Steam the egg for about 10 to 12 minutes, or until the steamed egg is set and jiggly.*A fool-proof way to check if the steamed egg is cooked is to insert a spoon the middle of the egg.
 If the liquid that emerge is clear and the egg holds its shape, it's done.
 If the steamed egg cannot hold its shape and the liquid looks murky or like beaten eggs, it is under.
 Keep steaming for a few more minutes.*

 - Top the steamed egg with your preferred condiments, like soy sauce, sesame oil, and chili oil if you wish.
 Garnish with some green onions.
 Enjoy while warm!

 - Cook time - The size of your bowl affects how long the eggs need to be steamed for.
 Steamed eggs cooked in a shallow, wide bowl takes usually about 10 to 12 minutes, where as ones steamed in a smaller, tall bowl can take more than 14 minutes.